jstefani/server_diff/README.md

-# site_diff
+site_diff
-# August 12, 2016
+August 12, 2016

-Tool to check urls for changes after server software updates
+site_diff is a tool to check urls for differences after changes to server components. site_diff is not intended for ongoing monitoring of website changes
+(there are better tools for this).
+Instead, it is meant to monitor for unintentional errors introduced by upgrades of server software.
+Project with large numbers of software dependencies are vulnerable to unexpected issues from even minor software version and configuration changes.

 Usage:

-Place list of URL's to check into text file, one per line.
+Create a text file with a list of domain names or URLS, one per line.
 Entries starting with http:// or https:// are used as is.
-Entries without http:// or https:// will have http:// added to them and a closing slash.
+Entries without http:// or https:// will have http:// added to the front of the line and a closing slash added to the end of the line.

-site_diff grabs a copy of the html for each url and saves it.
-A second pass of all URL's is performed to remove any with dynamic content to prevent false positives when running the compare operation.
+site_diff retrieves a copy of the html for each url and saves it.
+A second pass of all URL's is performed to remove any URL's with dynamic content to prevent false positives when running the compare operation.
+No further action is currently taken on these URLs.

-After updates or other changes are made to your server environment you should run site_diff with the -c (compare) option to identify any URL's which have changed as a result of the server updates.
+After updates or other changes are made to your server environment, run site_diff with the -c (compare) option to identify any URL's which have changed as a result of the server updates.

 Example:

+1. Retrieve current state of all URL's

 	site_diff -i=urls.txt -o=output

-# make changes to server, etc.
+2. Make changes to server - upgrade software, etc.

+3. Compare stored copy to current live version of all URL's

 	site_diff -i=urls.txt -o=output -c

+The -r or --ip option causes site_diff to skip any URL which does not resolve to the IP address given.
+This is useful for scanning large lists of URL's which contain entries that are not of interest.